All calculators

 How the Number Works

-• Pilot size fit, manager coverage, proof baseline, variance visibility, and owner clarity are weighted evenly.
+• Pilot size fit, manager coverage, proof starting point, open cash-gap owners and owner clarity are weighted across the team.

-• Two to four stores score best because the pilot is large enough to learn and small enough to manage.
+• Two to five stores score best because the pilot is large enough to learn and small enough to manage.

-• The score is a launch gate, not an ROI claim.
+• The score is a launch gate, not a profit claim.

 What Good Looks Like

-• The pilot has two to four stores with manager coverage.
+• The pilot has two to five stores with manager coverage.

-• Proof and variance baselines are known before day one.
+• Proof and cash-difference starting points are known before day one.

-• The day-14 readout can recommend rollout, extension, narrowing, or stop.
+• The day-14 report can recommend rollout, extension, narrowing, or stop.